elastic/integrations/packages/pfsense/docs/README.md

 This is an integration to parse certain logs from PFsense and OPNsense firewalls.
 It parses logs received over the network via syslog (UDP/TCP/TLS). pfSense natively only supports UDP.
 OPNsense supports all 3 transports.
-Currently the integration supports parsing the Firewall, Unbound, DHCP Daemon, OpenVPN, IPsec, HAProxy, and PHP-FPM (Authentication) logs.
+Currently the integration supports parsing the Firewall, Unbound, DHCP Daemon, OpenVPN, IPsec, HAProxy, Squid, and PHP-FPM (Authentication) logs.
 All other events will be dropped.
 The HAProxy logs are setup to be compatible with the dashboards from the HAProxy integration.
 Install the HAPrxoy integration assets to utilize them.

 **pfSense Setup**